 Who Should Attend

-Photographers and others who want – or need – to learn how to manage color images from the stage of initial capture to output.
+Educators, Photographers, and others who want - or need to - learn how to manage color images from the stage of initial capture to output.

 Special Program Features

 Participants should bring their own digital images, slides, negatives, or other relevant document enabling a richer experience in the making of inkjet prints on a variety of printers and papers, up to 44" wide.

 Eric T. Kunsman is a photographer, educator and book artist from Rochester, New York.
 Eric is currently a Lecturer for the Arts & Imaging Studies Department in the National Technical Institute for the Deaf and also teaches in the School of Photographic Arts & Sciences.
 He was formerly an Assistant Professor at Mercer County Community College where he was also the coordinator of the photography program.
 He has nationally taught workshops, lectured on digital printing.
 Eric holds his MFA in Book Arts/Printmaking from The University of the Arts in Philadelphia, and holds an MS in Electronic Publishing/Graphic Arts Media, BS in Biomedical Photography, BFA in Fine Art photography all from the Rochester Institute of Technology in Rochester, New York.
 He currently owns Booksmart Studio, which is a fine art digital printing studio specializing in numerous techniques and services for photographers and book artists.

 Students between the ages of 15-18 who are interested in exploring photography.